GRAND: Guidance, Rebalancing, and Assignment for Networked Dispatch in Multi-Agent Path Finding: Introduction

 \paragraph*{Statement of Contribution} In this paper, we present a hybrid \gls{acr:lts} architecture that cleanly separates \emph{learned global guidance} from \emph{lightweight combinatorial assignment}.
-A \gls{acr:gnn} policy trained with \gls{acr:rl} outputs a desired distribution of free agents over an aggregated warehouse graph; this signal is converted into region-to-region rebalancing via a minimum-cost flow formulation and completed with small, local \glspl{acr:ilp}, preserving matching accuracy while keeping per-step latency within a $1$\,s control budget. \cref{fig:overview_diagram} showcases an overview diagram of our methodology.
+A \gls{acr:gnn} policy trained with \gls{acr:rl} outputs a desired distribution of free agents over an aggregated warehouse graph; this signal is converted into region-to-region rebalancing via a minimum-cost flow formulation and completed with small, local \glspl{acr:ilp}, preserving assignment accuracy while keeping per-step latency within a $1$\,s control budget.
+We call this approach GRAND: a hierarchical algorithm that relies on Guidance, Rebalancing, and Assignment to explicitly leverage the workspace Network structure and Dispatch agents to tasks. \cref{fig:overview_diagram} showcases an overview diagram of our methodology.
 On congested warehouse benchmarks from the \gls{acr:lrr}~\cite{chan2024league}, the resulting scheduler improves throughput by up to $10\%$ over the 2024 winning baseline, demonstrating that coupling graph-structured learned guidance with tractable solvers yields robust, high-throughput control for large fleets.